British police officer suggests an improvement to Unbreakable® Telescopic Umbrella

-A British policeman sees a problem with Unbreakable® Umbrella and suggests an improvement to help deal with an attacker one has subdued.
+A British police officer sees a problem with Unbreakable® Telescopic Umbrella and suggests an improvement to help deal with an attacker one has subdued.

 I recently bought the telescopic model umbrella through your UK distributor.
 It is so inconspicuous that I walked right past the security at a bar in London last week and they didn’t look twice because it is just an umbrella.